Good morning, sellers! Welcome to May 5, 2026‘s edition of your daily Amazon briefing.

 D) Compliance & Safety

-• No new FDA, CPSC, FCC, or customs enforcement notice surfaced in the sources reviewed for this edition.
-Unavailable.
+• Unavailable — no fresh Amazon-facing FDA, CPSC, FCC, CBP, or tax authority alert surfaced in the verified sources reviewed today.

 E) Payments & Financial